mai-repo/Newscraper/README.md

 ## Requirements

-The following Python packages are required to run the application:
+The following packages are required to run the application:
 - **Flask**: Web framework for Python.
 - **requests**: HTTP library for sending GET requests to fetch the news data.
 - **beautifulsoup4**: Library for parsing HTML and scraping data.